The Day Of The Dead Is One More Reason To Live In Tucson

 Mexico celebrates this special day On November 1st and 2nd.
 Two locations where this ritual is specially impressive: Mixquic, a small town in Mexico City, and in Janitzio, a charming little island in the state of Michoacan.

 Tucson, Arizona is a place with strong Mexican history.
-So, it’s no surprise, the Day of the Dead is celebrated annually.
+So, it’s no surprise, the Day of the Dead is celebrated the first weekend in November each year.
 The celebration is held on the week end close to November 1st and 2nd each year.

 Parades, Day of the Dead costumes and other festivities are all part of Tucson’s Day of the Dead history.
 For more on the Day of the Dead Festivals in Tucson go to All Souls Procession website.